ajknowles11/CGPGame1/README.md

 You have 3 hit points and need to survive enemies that spawn offscreen every few seconds.

 NOTE: I spent almost all of my time working on asset pipelines so the actual assets themselves are a little incomplete, and there are bugs.
-If nothing spawns try relaunching, and I don't know why there are cat heads in the background (maybe victims of the player character in the past).
+If nothing spawns try relaunching, I'm not sure why behavior is so inconsistent (load order is probably a factor).

 This game was built with [NEST](NEST.md).